jaytimm/google-ngrams-and-r/README.md

 #### 4b Lemmatizing terms and features

-The function below performs two simple tasks:

--   it filters historical TFMs to forms included in the common lexicon, and
+Next, we filter terms & features comprising the historical TFMs to forms included in the common lexicon, and then aggregate term-feature co-occurrence frequencies by lemma.
+The function below performs both tasks.
--   it aggregates term/feature co-occurrences by lexeme (with some help from the `Matrix.utlis` package).

 ``` r
 library(Matrix.utils)